fbpic/fbpic/docs/source/install/install_local.rst

    sudo port install openmpi-gcc48 sudo port select --set mpi openmpi-gcc48-fortran pip install mpi4py

 Running simulations
 -------------------

-See the section :doc:`../how_to_run`, for instructions on how to run a simultion.
+See the section :doc:`../how_to_run`, for instructions on how to run a simulation.